Katie Couric shows off the mother of the bride dress she wore for her daughter Ellie's wedding: “She has pockets! | ExBulletin

 RELATED: Katie Couric Celebrates Daughter Ellie’s Wedding, Says Late Husband Jay Monahan “Would Be So Proud”

-Couric, who has confessed in previous marriage articles that she cried all the time, added that her walk down the aisle (on the arm of her husband John Molner) was no exception.
+Couric, who has confessed in previous marriage articles that she cries all the time, added that her walk down the aisle (on the arm of her husband John Molner) was no exception.

 “I was trying not to cry,” Couric wrote, “that’s why I have this weird expression on my face…”